AI-SDC/SACRO-ML/user_stories/README.md

 ## User story 1: Ideal Case
-- User creates an object “mydata” of type aisdc.attacks.dataset.Data and provides a separate code file that does the translation between the data in the format provided and the data in the format to be input to the machine any model.
+- User creates an object "target" of type aisdc.attacks.target.Target and provides a separate code file that does the translation between the data in the format provided and the data in the format to be input to the machine any model.
-- User creates a model “mymodel” from the safeXClassifier class and calls mymodel.fit().
+- User creates a model "model" from the safeXClassifier class and calls model.fit().
-- User calls mymodel.preliminary_check() to make sure their hyper-parameters are within the TRE risk appetite for algorithm X.
+- User calls model.preliminary_check() to make sure their hyper-parameters are within the TRE risk appetite for algorithm X.
-- User calls mymodel.run_attack(mydata) for different attack types and iterates over different hyper-parameters until they have an accurate model, and they interpret attack results as safe.
+- User calls model.run_attack(target) for different attack types and iterates over different hyper-parameters until they have an accurate model, and they interpret attack results as safe.
-- User calls myModel.request_release() with parameters modelsavefile.sav and  again passing the mydata object (without it request_release does not run attacks).
+- User calls model.request_release() with parameters modelsavefile.sav and  again passing the target object (without it request_release does not run attacks).
   - LIRA, worst_case, and attribute_inference attacks are run automatically,
   - results are stored ready for the TRE output checkers to look at.
-  - System also saves the results of mymodel.posthoc_check() for poor practice, model edits etc.
+  - System also saves the results of model.posthoc_check() for poor practice, model edits etc.
 - TRE checker has everything they need to make a decision with no further processing.

 ## User story 2: Next Case
-- User provides Data object and code, uses safeXClassifier() but does not pass data object to request_release() or save processed form of data.
+- User provides Target object and code, uses safeXClassifier() but does not pass data object to request_release() or save processed form of data.
 - safeXClassifer report checks for class disclosure and TRE risk appetite for algorithm X.
 - TRE output checker has to manually recreate processed data using code provided.
 - TRE output checker is unable to run any attacks UNLESS they also know exactly which rows from the dataset were used for training and testing.
-- So dataset object needs to store those specific details OR use fixed values for seed (e.g. to sklearn.train_test_split() ) and be extremely transparent about how stratification was done).
+- So dataset object needs to store those specific details OR use fixed values for seed (e.g. to sklearn.train_test_split() ) and be extremely transparent about how stratification was done.
 - If TRE has enough info to recreate train/test processed data, then they can
-    -    run attacks from script.
+    - Run attacks from script.
     - Then the post-processing script
     - Then make a judgement.

 ## User Story 3: User provides dataset object but does not use safeXClassifier
 - In this case we don’t currently have any checking for TRE-approved hyper-parameters or for class disclosure.
   - But if it is a type where we have a safemodel version, we could create functionality to load it and then check hyper-parameters using existing code
-  - This raises the issue of whether safeModelClassifiers should have a load() option ?? – I;s currently commented out
+  - This raises the issue of whether safeModelClassifiers should have a load() option ?? – Is currently commented out
   - Could also provide method for checking for k-anonymity (and possible pure nodes) where appropriate by refactoring safemodels.
 - TREs need to manually configure and start scripts to do LIRA, Worst_Case and Attribute_Inference attacks
    - NB this assumes their classifier outputs probabilities.

-## User Story 4 (not implemented yet): User does not use safeXClassifier, or provide dataset object
+## User Story 4: User does not use safeXClassifier, or provide dataset object
 ### but does provide description of pre-processing,
 ### and provides output probabilities for the train and test set they have used (and true classes?)
+#### Status: in progress, still to create the TRE script
 - We cannot assume that the TRE has the capability to get the right bits of pre-processing code from their source code.
 - Do we insist on this (would be needed for ‘outside world’)? what if this is commercially sensitive?
 - TRE can in theory run LIRA and worst-case but not attribute inference attacks.